-Gareth Laffely is a 24 year old composer, multi-instrumentalist, songwriter, and producer from Gallatin, Tennessee just outside of Nashville, whose music has been licensed by the Discovery Channel, NASCAR, and Public Television.
+Gareth Laffely is a 24 year old composer, multi-instrumentalist, singer/songwriter, and producer from Gallatin, Tennessee just outside of Nashville, whose music has been licensed by the Discovery Channel, A&E Network, NASCAR, and Public Television.
 An award winning Native American Flute player and composer, Gareth is of Mi'kmaq/Cree descent.
 Remarkably talented well beyond his years, Gareth has been touching lives and moving souls all over the world.
 He is the youngest performer to reach #2 on the Billboard New Age Music Top 100 charts for his 3rd CD, Sky Before a Storm, and was also #1 on the Billboard Heatseekers chart.
-His CD project, “Voices of the Guardians”, features Oscar winning Native American actor Wes Studi (Dances with Wolves, Last of the Mohicans, Avatar, and Hostiles), and Emmy Award winning producer Lance Bendiksen and was recorded with George Lucas’s Sky Walker Symphony at SkyWalker Ranch in Marin, CA. A companion film based on the Voices of the Guardians CD called “Spirit Song” has been released on GOUSA network and Roku TV.
+His CD project, “Voices of the Guardians”, features Oscar winning Native American actor Wes Studi (Dances with Wolves, Last of the Mohicans, Avatar, and Hostiles), and Emmy Award winning producer Lance Bendiksen and was recorded with George Lucas’s Sky Walker Symphony at SkyWalker Ranch in Marin, CA. A companion film featuring Gareth, called “Spirit Song” has been released on GOUSA network and Roku TV.
 "Voices of the Guardians" also reached #2 on Billboard's New Age charts.
+Gareth's music has been featured in award winning documentary films, including The Peace Corp's "Towering Task", "The Contested Plains", and in the feature film, "Black Wood".

 “He’s a rare talent, and he’s still just a kid.
 Compared to a lot that’s going on in Nashville these days, he puts the ‘music’ in